My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 Unable to display the soft stuffed toy animals

-After looking to see what was available on the web, and considering all our options, we decided I would make a bespoke made to measure corner display shelf.
+After looking to see what was available on the web, and considering all our options, we decided I would make a bespoke, made-to-measure corner display shelf.

 Once we decided I would be making the shelf, rather than buying or making a hammock, I foraged through my workshop to see what suitable wood I had.
 Ideally I prefer to use real wood, but I also wanted to make it as one piece rather than join two pieces of wood together to make the corner shelf.

-Short of buying a new sheet of pine or plywood, the only piece of wood I had large enough in my shed was sheet of MDF that a friend gave me.
+Short of buying a new sheet of pine or plywood, the only piece of wood I had large enough in my shed was sheet of MDF (medium density fiberboard) that a friend gave me.
 MDF isn’t a material I like using because it doesn’t have the wood grain, and I don’t like painting wood; I like the natural look.